MichaelOchel/smarthome/extensions/binding/org.eclipse.smarthome.binding.digitalstrom/README.md

 #### Properties

-In contrast to the digitalSTROM-Device there are other informatically properties.
+In contrast to the digitalSTROM-Device there are other informal properties.
 The following table shows the available properties:

 | Property-Name | Description |
 | ------------- | ------------------------------------- |